cdktf/cdktf-provider-ionoscloud/docs/cubeServer.csharp.md

 The hostname of the resource.

 Allowed characters are a-z, 0-9 and - (minus).
 Hostname should not start with minus and should not be longer than 63 characters.
+If no value provided explicitly, it will be populated with the name of the server

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.6.1/docs/resources/cube_server#hostname CubeServer#hostname}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.6.2/docs/resources/cube_server#hostname CubeServer#hostname}

 ---